How Does the 2020 Stock Market Crash Compare With Others?

 An inverted yield curve is an abnormal situation where the return, or yield, on a short-term Treasury bill is higher than the Treasury 10-year note.
 It only occurs when near-term risk is greater than in the distant future.

 Usually, investors don't need much return to keep their money tied up just for short periods of time.
 They require more to keep it tied up for longer.
-When the yield curve inverts, however, it means investors require more return in the short term than the long term.
+But when the yield curve inverts, it means investors require more return in the short term than the long term.

 On March 9, investors demanded a higher yield for the one-month Treasury bill than the 10-year note.
 Specifically, the yield curve was: